 Introduction

 Considering all these aspects, the importance of evaluating oral health conditions of children at risk for infective endocarditis is obviously overlooked, so there is a rising demand to assess the current knowledge, attitude, and perception of their parents’ awareness.
-Therefore, the objective of this study is to determine the knowledge of the parents of children at risk for infective endocarditis, the preventive behaviours practiced, and the oral health status of the children.
+Therefore, the objective of this study is to determine the knowledge of the parents of children at risk for infective endocarditis, the preventive behaviors practiced, and the oral health status of the children.

 Materials and Methods